liviaw/magic-composition/README.md

 An instance of MediaPresenter is created in index.tsx, and passed in as props to components that require its information.
 This is to ensure only one instance of an MediaPresenter is created and used.

 ## Styling
-Each component is styled with a css module under componentName.module.css.
+Each component is styled with a css module under `componentName.module.css`.
 A generic styling for the project is under `App.css` and `index.css`.